carlosquijano/boost/README.md

 - Gradle 3+
 - Docker Engine 1.13+

-Use the `all` task to perform a `build` and `test` everything:

-	$ ./gradlew all

-### Running `boost!`
+### Running a Developer Environment

-Run dependencies using docker compose
+Bring up the dependencies

-	$  ./docker-compose up
+	$  docker-compose up

-Once all the dependencies are up and running you can run a boost! instance using either plain java or the spring boot gradle script:
+Once all the dependencies are up you can run an application instance using gradle:

-	$ ./gradlew bootRun
+	$ gradlew bootRun

-	$ java -jar build/libs/boost-0.1.0.jar